sergeyklay/promptly/docs/configuration.rst

 4. ``PROMPTLY_THREAD_TIMEOUT``
-    This variable defines the maximum amount of time, in seconds, that the :func:`promptly.api.utils.threaded_execute` function will wait for the
+    This variable defines the maximum amount of time, in seconds, that the :func:`~promptly.utils.threaded_execute` function will wait for the
     completion of the function it is executing in a separate thread.
 If the function does not complete within this time, a TimeoutError will be thrown, logged, and the function will be invoked again with the same arguments.